dhellmann/pymotw-3/source/configparser/index.rst

 system administrator edit the file with a regular text editor to set application behavior defaults, and then have the application read the file, parse it, and act based on its contents.
-Use the :func:`read` method of :mod:`SafeConfigParser` to read the configuration file.
+Use the :func:`read` method of :mod:`ConfigParser` to read the configuration file.

 .. include:: configparser_read.py
    :literal: